At a glance

 Drink more water

 And finally, drink more water!
 Whatever your skin type is, you need to drink 7 large glasses of water per day.
 To make sure that I don’t forget, I always keep a stylish water bottle with me at all time.
-It works great for me ( $48.00 on Amazon ).
+It works great for me ( Out of stock on Amazon ).

 Bonus: Extra Tips to care for dry facial skin